 What is the minimum auto insurance coverage that I have to sign up for?

 What is the minimum auto insurance coverage that you need?
-Getting the “minimum car insurance” can mean different things in different states.
-For example, some states require you to have personal injury protection, while other states don’t require any type of personal injury protection.
+The car insurance requirements by state are different, meaning that the least amount of auto insurance coverage you can get depends on where you live.
+For example, some states require you to have personal injury protection, while others don’t.

 Free Car Insurance Comparison